Henry Philip Tappan: Removal as president

-Despite the success of the flourishing university, Tappan's aristocratic bearing and perceived tendency to magnify his own importance did not sit well with the new regents who had been elected in 1858, many of whom came from rural areas and were without advanced education—only two of the ten members were college graduates themselves.
-One regent, Donald McIntyre, a strict prohibitionist, disapproved of Tappan's serving wine at dinner.
-Another, Ebenezer Lakin Brown, had a particular dislike for Tappan's lofty airs, and at the board's June 25, 1863, meeting, he introduced a resolution removing Tappan as president.
-It passed unanimously, after which the regents also fired Tappan's son John as university librarian and appointed Erastus Otis Haven as the new president.
+Tappan's 11-year presidency was characterized by considerable tension, partly due to his challenging personality traits.
+His attempts to secularize faculty appointments and his impartial stance on religion faced backlash during a time of heightened religious fervor.

+In September 1857, during the Detroit Conference of the Methodist Episcopal Church held in Port Huron, resolutions were presented condemning the moral condition at the university.
+It is evident from an extract from his diary that these resolutions were at least partly instigated by Tappan's rival, Alexander Winchell.
+These resolutions were partly driven by strong sectarian opposition to the university throughout the state.
+This opposition naturally arose from the efforts of various religious groups to maintain their denominational colleges, which competed with the university.
+Since the university's early days in Ann Arbor, sectarian opposition posed a significant threat.
+The widespread antagonism inevitably influenced the legislature, preventing Tappan from securing the financial support he sought.
+The internal faculty struggles and petty criticisms throughout the state indicate some of the forces that were undermining the university's apparent prosperity during the period from 1852 to 1858.

+In 1863, the regents voted unanimously to remove Tappan from office and replace him with Erastus Otis Haven, after which the regents also fired Tappan's son John as university librarian.

 Upon his removal, Tappan remarked, "This matter belongs to history; the pen of history is held by Almighty Justice, and I fear not the record it will make of my conduct, whether public or private, in relation to the affairs of the University."
 He immediately left Michigan and moved his family to Europe, residing in Berlin, Paris, Bonn, Frankfurt, Basel, and Geneva.

 Tappan's firing was unpopular with students and the broader community, as it came with no warning, at a time when the university was more successful than ever, for no wrongdoing other than personal friction with the regents, and from a board whose terms in office were all expiring (save one) in just a few months and who were due to be replaced with new regents (already elected) who had expressed a desire to form a better working relationship with Tappan.
 Henry Barnard, by then the editor of The American Journal of Education, called the dismissal an "act of savage, unmitigated barbarism" in light of Tappan's work being "without a precedent in the educational history of the country."
 At the suggestion of his supporters, Tappan himself wrote a lengthy response to his dismissal, generally praising the first Board of Regents and excoriating the second as incompetent, and also singling out certain faculty members for criticism.
 When the new Board of Regents took office in 1864, the flood of support for Tappan led them to consider re-hiring him, but in the end they felt it would be disruptive to the university, in light of Tappan's subsequent response.